Types of Printers: Complete Guide 2026

 Recycling supportInk bottlesToner cartridges

-Printers are getting more efficient, but they still take up a lot of space in offices that need high-volume output.
+Modern printing devices are becoming more efficient, but they still take up a lot of space in offices that need high-volume output.
 This is especially true when you compare them to compact home models.

 Smart / IoT Printers